 12. If Second truck is not available in time due to some reason pig shifting in charge should ask pourer to stop the pouring /PCM till second truck is made available.

 13. Once pouring is over, PCM to be cleaned of stickers immediately and truck to be released.
+Pig quality to be physically checked before vehicle released.

 14. Truck placement area to be cleaned of chipping once in shift to avoid tyre puncture by ensuring diverter chute is in the opposite direction to the place which requires cleaning and by Locking PCM by lotto lock.
 Ensure loose pigs from chute are removed with help of lancing pipe to avoid accidental fall of pigs.